deadlysyntax/the-gatherer/README.md

-# The mighty OutriderTools module
+# The OutriderTools module
 Outrider Tools is module that provides an API for the core functionality at the the heart of the framework.

-OutriderTools is loaded globally, including in your `auxiliary.rb` files.
+It is loaded globally, so that you can call these functions from your projects' `auxiliary.rb` files.

 ### OutriderTools API
 #### Crawl